Mary Benson (hostess)

 Mary Benson (née Sidgwick; 1841–1918) was an English hostess of the Victorian era.
-She was the wife of Revd.
-Edward Benson, who during their marriage became Archbishop of Canterbury.
+She was the wife of Edward Benson, who during their marriage became Archbishop of Canterbury.
 Their children included several prolific authors and contributors to cultural life.
 During her marriage, she was involved with Lucy Tait (11 February 1856 – 5 December 1938), daughter of the previous Archbishop of Canterbury.
-She was described by Gladstone, the British Prime Minister, as the 'cleverest woman in Europe'.
+She was described by William Gladstone, the British Prime Minister, as the 'cleverest woman in Europe'.

 Life

 Mary Sidgwick was born in Britain in 1841, at Skipton, Yorkshire, the only daughter of Rev. William Sidgwick of Skipton, Yorkshire, who was a headmaster, and his wife, Mary (née Crofts), whose parents were the Rev. William Crofts, B.D., vicar of North Grimston, and Miss Carr of Bolton Abbey, who were married at York in 1804.
 She was the youngest of six children, and was nicknamed Minnie.
-Among her older brothers was the philosopher, Henry Sidgwick.
+Among her older brothers was the philosopher Henry Sidgwick.